csun-ece/counter-lab/instruction/README.md

 Note 1: After the 4th clock cycle the values repeat from the start.
 Note 2: You need to keep both shift_left and shift_right counter in the same testbench.
 Name your source file `shift_left_ring_counter.vhd`
-Use the `ring_counter_tb.vhd` you created in task 1 to simulate your design.
+Use the `counter_tb.vhd` you created in task 1 to simulate your design.

 :point_right: **Task 3**: (25 points)
 Design a 4 bit binary counter.
 Update your 4 bit std_logic_vector counter every clock cycle according to the following table: